Last Updated on July 11, 2026 by Daniel Globe

 Get Inflight Purchase Receipts

-Need a receipt for onboard food, drinks, or Wi‑Fi?
-You can request your inflight purchase receipt starting 72 hours after your flight.
+Need a receipt for onboard food, drinks, or Wi-Fi?
+This uses a separate tool from the ticket/fee portal above.
+You can request it starting 72 hours after your flight, and it stays valid for up to 6 months.

 Find Receipts Faster With Wellybox

-If you want to find American Airlines receipts faster, WellyBox can do the heavy lifting for you by scanning your inbox and online portals for the documents you need.
+If you want to find American Airlines receipts faster, WellyBox can scan your inbox and online portals for the documents you need automatically.

 - Connect your mailbox once and let email scanning work for you.